 In addition to Financial Literacy 101, here's an activity to get your students thinking about occupations as they relate to potential income.
 The next time you use Navigator® with your students, have them log into their accounts and direct them to do the following:

-If they haven't already done so, have students complete the three Kuder assessments to find occupations aligned to their interests, skills, and work values.
+If they haven't already done so, have students complete the three Kuder assessments to find occupations aligned to their interests, skills confidence, and work values.

 Ask students to explore three occupations of choice, based on their assessment results.